 - For those who have written the MCAT prior to April 2015, but within five years of the application deadline, the score from the Verbal Reasoning section of the MCAT will be used in both formulae (offer of interview and advancement to collation).
 A minimum score of 6 on the Verbal Reasoning component is required.
 The scores from other sections of the MCAT will not be considered in the selection process.
-The Verbal Reasoning score will continue to be accepted for five years from the date it was written, as long as it is the applicant's most recent MCAT score.
+The Verbal Reasoning score will continue to be accepted for five years, as long as it is the applicant's most recent MCAT score.
 The 2019/20 application cycle is the final year that MCAT VR will be accepted.

 - The most recent test result will be used for those applicants who attempt the MCAT more than once.
 For more information on the MCAT, click here